mattermost/docs/source/collaborate/convert-public-channels.rst

 Due to potential security concerns with sharing private channel history, only system admins can convert private channels to public channels via **System Console > Channels > Edit (Channel Configuration)**.

-Alternatively, System Admins can perform this action using the `mmctl channel modify command </manage/mmctl-command-line-tool.html#mmctl-channel-modify>`__.
+Alternatively, system admins can perform this action using the `mmctl channel modify command </manage/mmctl-command-line-tool.html#mmctl-channel-modify>`__.